basf/mlipx/README.md

 cp /your/data/file.xyz .
 ```

-Then create a `models.py` file to specify the MLIPs you want to evaluate on that
+### Step 2: Define Your MLIPs

-file.
+Create a `models.py` file to specify the MLIPs you want to evaluate:

 ```python
 import mlipx